-Many high-performance athletes use supplements, after consulting with relevant experts, to optimise their nutrition for performance purposes.
+Community players should adopt an effective food first and training first approach to optimise performance factors.
+High-performance athletes may use supplements, after consulting with relevant experts, to optimise their nutrition for performance purposes.
 Supplements work in addition to a balanced nutritious diet, a good hydration strategy, effective training and plenty of rest.
-Without these factors, players are unlikely to see any benefit just by taking supplements.
-Prior to considering taking supplements Community players should adopt a nutrition and effective training first approach to optimise the other performance factors.
+Without these factors there is limited benefits to taking supplements at this level of competition and these may come with unintended consequences to your health.
 The effectiveness of many supplements cannot be effectively proven, and players must also be aware that approximately 45% of positive drug tests have been linked to the use of contaminated supplements.
 Clubs must remind players of the Strict Liability regulation, and contaminated supplements may result in a Player committing an ADRV.

-The RFL advises players to fully assess the need for and the risk of any supplements prior to use...If the Player deems them necessary the informed sport website should be used to check that a supplement is batch tested. https://sport.wetestyoutrust.com
+The RFL advises players to fully assess the need for, the risk and potential consequences of any supplements prior to use.
+If the Player deems them a necessary risk the informed sport website should be used to check that a supplement is batch tested. https://sport.wetestyoutrust.com